 Emily is interested in applied solutions to complex ecological problems in aquatic ecosystems.
 She uses a variety of ecological methods to investigate interactions between birds and fish in agricultural systems and how this affects biodiversity and agricultural productivity.

 John is interested in using fundamental ecological theory to solve applied issues in wetland ecosystems and among waterfowl species, all while working in close collaboration with private landowners, nonprofit organizations, and state and federal conservation agencies.
 His work focuses on understanding the mechanisms that drive ecological relationships within wetlands among rural to urban gradients in order to develop innovative and sustainable solutions for human-wildlife conflicts.

-Thomas is interested in the relationship between wildlife and agriculture and methods for making agroecosystems more hospitable for vulnerable animal species.
+Thomas was an undergraduate in the Karp lab from 2019-2023.
+He is interested in the relationship between wildlife and agriculture and methods for making agroecosystems more hospitable for vulnerable animal species.

 Zishi (Violet) Wu

 Violet was an undergraduate in the Karp lab from 2021-2023.
 She is interested in exploring bird ecology and conservation, especially under the umbrella of climate change and/or human impacts.

 Kees was an undergrad in the Karp lab from 2019-2023.
 He is interested in how human activities have impacted the environment over long timescales, and how this knowledge might be applied to conservation and restoration questions.